TanStack/router/docs/framework/react/api/router/RouteOptionsType.md

 - Optional
 - A function that will be called when a route is no longer matched after being matched in the previous location.

+### `onCatch` property

+- Type: `(error: Error, errorInfo: ErrorInfo) => void`
+- Optional - Defaults to `routerOptions.defaultOnCatch`
+- A function that will be called when errors are caught when the route encounters an error.

 ### `component` property

 - Type: `RouteComponent` or `LazyRouteComponent`